sal55/langs/candm.md

 ````
 typedef struct {int d,m,y; date* nextdate;} date;
 ````
-because 'date' doesn't exist.
+because the 'date' in 'date\*' is not yet define.
 And you can't have a forward declaration of a typedef, only a struct tag.
 In M it's easy:
 ````
 record date=
 	int d,m,y